snowkit/flow/flow/md/index.md

 What if you want to package nightly builds of your application for testers? <br/>

 <h3>This is what flow is for</h3> <br/>
-flow takes the haxe output, your project input, and creates shippable applications, <br/> games, websites or more on it's supported _platforms_.
+flow takes the haxe output, your project input, and creates shippable applications, <br/> games, websites or more on its supported _platforms_.

 flow has many built in tools, from javascript minify to interacting with the cpp build pipeline - it's an expressive tool designed around flexibility and control.